zchyde/brooklinebooksmith.com/_drafts/clarissa-to-be-renamed.md

 ---

-Now this next one would be a beautiful labor of love but boy would it be worth it!
+Now this next one would be a labor of love but boy would it be worth it!
 [Tony DiTerlizzi](http://diterlizzi.com/home/art-gallery/) is author and illustrator of one of my all time favorite books [The Search for WondLa](http://www.brooklinebooksmith-shop.com/book/9781416983118), the first in a very delightful trilogy.
 A futuristic scifi adventure for middle grades (and everyone else!), this would be a challenging costume sure to turn heads.

 ![](/uploads/versions/search-for-wondla---x----266-400x---.jpg)SOMEDAY I will have sewing skills good enough to tackle this costume with all my heart.
 Luckily, the whole trilogy is chalk full of gorgeous illustrations so there is a lot of material to work from!

 ---

-&nbsp;

 ![](/uploads/versions/i-want-my-hat-back---x----288-400x---.jpg)

 [I Want My Hat Back by Jon Klassen](http://www.brooklinebooksmith-shop.com/book/9780763655983)- who doesn't want to be a grumpy bear for halloween?
-Add a triangle hat and away you go!
+Add a red triangle hat and away you go!

 ---